chromaui/chromatic-docs/access.md

 </details>

 <details>
-<summary>How can i remove a collaborator from my project?</summary>
+<summary>How can I remove a collaborator from my project?</summary>

 If the project is linked to a online repository, once you remove the collaborator from the repository, your collaborator's list will be automatically updated in Chromatic.